fritzo/pomagma/doc/theorem_queue.md

 ## Work Plan

 - [x] Extract theorem queue classes from cartographer/infer.cpp into shared header `/pomagma/atlas/theorem_queue.hpp` with template support for micro/macro atlas types
-- [ ] Implement `TheoremQueueSet` class with thread-safe merging and BSP-style coordination using OpenMP implicit barriers
+- [ ] Implement `TheoremQueue` class with thread-safe merging and BSP-style coordination using OpenMP implicit barriers
-- [ ] Create `ProvingContext` extension of VM `Context` that captures theorem queues instead of direct database writes during proving phases
+- [ ] Add a `TheoremQueue` to the `Context` to capture queue theorems instead of direct database writing during proving phases
 - [ ] Modify VM opcodes `INFER_*` in vm_impl.hpp to route through theorem queues when in proving context mode
 - [ ] Add phased execution methods to scheduler.cpp using OpenMP implicit barriers between proving and write phases for VM program execution
 - [ ] Refactor surveyor/infer.cpp to use shared theorem queue infrastructure instead of direct `NLESS.insert()` calls during parallel computation